 I love a dynamic veggie duo, especially if they can be prepared together (see also: Roasted Asparagus and Carrots!).
 Each veg brings a different taste and textural element, culminating in a vibrant burst of flavor in every bite!

-- Honey gold potatoes.
-Or Yukon gold or even red potatoes will work, but honey gold potatoes are my favorite for this dish (and honestly one of my favorite spuds overall– this Roasted Honey Gold Potatoes recipe is one of my most popular recipes of all time!).
+Honey gold are definitely my favorite for this dish (and honestly probably my favorite variety of spud overall- this Roasted Honey Gold Potatoes recipe is one of my most popular recipes of all time!).

 Optional flavor-boosters:

-- Old Bay, Cajun seasoning, or steak seasoning.
-Or any other of your favorite spice blends to turn up the flavor!
+- Old Bay, Cajun seasoning, steak seasoning, or any other of your favorite spice blends to turn up the flavor!

-- Grated or shaved Parmesan cheese, or Nutritional Yeast.
-For a hint of cheesiness and a little extra salt.
+- Grated or shaved Parmesan cheese, or Nutritional Yeast

 Potatoes have a long shelf life and can stay fresh for several months when they are stored unpeeled and whole in a cool, dry place.